savonet/book/workflow.md

-radio, but this is the same mechanism which is used to implement the `request.player` operator in the standard library. `source.dynamic` is also used in the standard library to provide alternative implementation of basic Liquidsoap functions, you should have a look at the file `native.liq` in order to learn more about those.
+radio, but this is the same mechanism which is used to implement the `request.player` operator in the standard library. `source.dynamic` is also used in the standard library to provide alternative implementation of basic Liquidsoap operators, you should have a look at the file `native.liq` in order to learn more about those.

 <!--